bancorprotocol/docs/ethereum-contracts/ethereum-api-reference/converter/ConverterRegistry.md

 The registry exposes 3 differnet lists that can be accessed and iterated, based on the use-case of the caller:

-- anchors - can be used to get all the latest / historical data in the network
+- Anchors - can be used to get all the latest / historical data in the network

 - Liquidity pools - can be used to get all liquidity pools for funding, liquidation etc.